-Elyse joined Child360 in November of 2019, starting as a Program Development Specialist, and building this program from the ground up after identifying this dire need for the early learning workforce.
+Elyse joined Child360 in November of 2019, starting as a Program Development Specialist.
 Elyse’s people-first leadership style continues to catapult Child360 into an innovative space with ECE stakeholders and position Child360 as a driver in quality.

 Prior to joining the Child360 family, Elyse served as the Director of the Friendship Foundation, which provides programs and resources to children, teens and adults with disabilities.
 Elyse is extremely active in her native Long Beach Community; in September of 2020, Elyse was appointed as a Long Beach Commissioner to Mayor Robert Garcia, to serve in an advisory capacity on matters pertaining to vulnerable populations with disabilities.

-Elysa has a Master’s in Education from Whittier College and is a proud California State University Dominguez Hills alumna.
+Elysa has a Master’s in Education from Whittier College and is a proud California State University Dominguez Hills alumni.

 As Director of Development, Naaman provides centralized oversight and unified direction for Child360’s partnerships with institutional funders, designs and implements fund-development strategies that have a positive collective impact on the community, and builds fundraising capacity across the organization.
 Since joining Child360 in November 2017, Naaman has served as a development associate and Grant Partnerships Specialist and has facilitated high-impact relationships between Child360, Philanthropy, and our community partners through strategic planning, relationship-building, and grant-writing.